 I LOVE the colours.

-When I take the pegs off the line, I just drop them into the bucket — sometimes I miss.
+When I take the pegs off the line, I just drop them into the bucket — sometimes they bounce out.

 This post was inspired by I-know-not-what, but, … I’m back!